mercari/nav-entry-scope-android/README.md

 ## License

-sample-nav-entry-scope-android is released under the [MIT License](LICENSE.txt).
+nav-entry-scope-android is released under the [MIT License](LICENSE.txt).